thibaultmarrannes/counter/readme.md

 - you should be able to access the express server on port 3000
-- you should be able to acces the PG Admin interface on port 8080, log in using the credentials from the .env file.
+- OPTIONAL: you should be able to acces the PG Admin interface on port 8080, log in using the credentials from the .env file.
 To link the database
+- OPTIONAL: When you're logged in to PG admin, you can then add the database so you can see the values it.

 To be able to fully use this project you will need to host this project somewhere.
 Personally I just host it on a Synology NAS and link a domain name to it with Cloudflare zero trust tunnels.
 Plenty of info on Youtube if you're interested in it.